spencertipping/tau/README.md

 **TODO:** GC the source and documentation for the sigma refactor

-**TODO:** reduce η down to absolute-minimum framed messages; no need to do anything else
+**TODO:** reduce ξ IO down to absolute-minimum framed messages; no need to do anything else

 **TODO:** template-typed ξs that can account for out-of-line message sizes

-**TODO:** η should be an insta-packable flat array of variants
+**TODO:** η should be an insta-packable flat array of variants, or a template-consed hard struct, or a wrapped C struct of fixed-endian wrappers

+**TODO:** the new η format should be easy to read/write from Rust, Go, and Python (perhaps among others)

+**TODO:** lens definitions against η structs

 ## Compute model